Fagradalsfjall – The spectacular Iceland volcano

 14 to 26 April 2021

-Crater #2, the northernmost one, was the first one to go out.
-It had been very active from the start, but emptied its entire boiling crater lake in a great river of molten rock into Meradalir as a final goodbye on 13 April.
+Crater #2, the northernmost one, was the first to go out.
+It had been very active from the start, but emptied its entire boiling crater lake in a mighty river of molten rock into Meradalir as a final goodbye on 13 April.
 The other craters stopped erupting one by one.
 By 20 April, only one of the new craters remained active.
-The triplets #5, #6 and #7 were growing fast and finally merged into one great firepit – the One Crater to rule them all.
+Triplets #5, #6 and #7 were growing fast and finally merged into one great firepit – the One Crater to rule them all.

 It quickly became bigger than the original twin craters, and is now referred to as Crater #5.